junwatu/video-summarizer-nodejs-griddb/blog/README.md

 npm -v # should print `8.19.4``
 ```

-### Ffmpeg
+### FFmpeg

-This project utilizes the [`fluent-ffmpeg`](https://www.npmjs.com/package/fluent-ffmpeg) npm package, which requires ffmpeg to be installed on the system.
+This project utilizes the [`fluent-ffmpeg`](https://www.npmjs.com/package/fluent-ffmpeg) npm package, which requires FFmpeg to be installed on the system.
 For Ubuntu, you can use the following command to install it:

 ```shell
 sudo apt update
 sudo apt install ffmpeg
 ```

+For more information about installation, please go to the [FFmpeg official website](https://ffmpeg.org/).

 ### GridDB